Sugar Pine Lumber Company: The Sugar Pine Railroad

 The Minarets and Western Railway connected with the Sugar Pine Railroad at the Wishon switching yards at Bass Lake.
 From there, the Minarets and Western flat cars were pulled up a 10.82 mi standard gauge railroad to Central Camp, the base of logging operations in the woods.

 The Sugar Pine Railroad railway was built at a consistent 4.5 percent grade that wound through a series of sixty-two 20-degree curves.
 This required the Sugar Pine Railroad to run a different set of 2-8-2T locomotives where the water is carried in tanks mounted on the engine to increase tractive power.
 Between Bass Lake and Central Camp there are no places where the railroad grade is flat or opposite grade.
 This allowed for an easy descent.
 Loaded timber trains could coast all the way to the mill, requiring a locomotive only for braking.
 This requirement added several miles to the serpentine route.
+The train from Central Camp to the mill in Pinedale took about 16 to 18 hours, carrying around 80 cars of logs per trip.

 From Central Camp, 150 mi of logging rails were laid to reach outlying timber tracts.
 Fifty trestles were required to span the steep terrain.
 Trestle Number 14 was the highest at 110 ft feet high.